pranav782/practice_interview/README.md

 console.log(false === '0');
 console.log('2' - 2);

+Implicit type coercion in JavaScript refers to the automatic conversion of values from one data type to another when performing operations or comparisons.
+It occurs when JavaScript attempts to make sense of an expression involving different data types by converting one or both values to a common type.

+Here are some common examples of implicit type coercion in JavaScript:

+String concatenation:
+When using the + operator with a string and another data type (such as a number), JavaScript will convert the non-string value to a string and concatenate the values together.
+For example:

+javascript
+Copy code
+const num = 10;
+const str = 'The number is ' + num;  // Implicitly converts `num` to a string console.log(str);  // Output: "The number is 10"
+Numeric operations:
+JavaScript attempts to convert non-number values to numbers when performing arithmetic operations, such as addition, subtraction, multiplication, and division.
+For example:

+javascript
+Copy code
+const result = '10' - 5;  // Implicitly converts the string '10' to the number 10
+console.log(result);  // Output: 5
+Loose equality comparison (==):
+The loose equality operator == performs implicit type coercion when comparing values of different types.
+JavaScript tries to convert one value to match the other before the comparison.
+For example:

+javascript
+Copy code
+console.log(5 == '5');  // Output: true (converts the string '5' to the number 5)
+console.log(false == 0);  // Output: true (converts false to the number 0)
+Implicit type coercion can be convenient in certain cases, but it can also lead to unexpected behavior and bugs if not used carefully.
+It's important to understand how JavaScript handles type conversions and be aware of potential pitfalls.
+To ensure strict type checking, the strict equality operator === is often preferred as it does not perform implicit type coercion and checks for both value equality and type equality.

 Currying in JavaScript is a technique used to transform a function with multiple arguments into a sequence of functions, each taking a single argument.
 It allows you to partially apply a function by fixing some of its arguments, resulting in a new function that accepts the remaining arguments.

 function add(x) {